 July 6, 2016: I'd been completely worn out over the past couple of days, but woke up this morning feeling much better – and with an urge to bake.
 In the fridge there was a pack of three pounds of ground beef I'd wanted to use during the holiday, but never had a chance to use (personal reasons).
 This had to be used soon, or else it would begin to spoil.
 How to satisfy a baking urge with three pounds of ground beef?
 Two words: meat loaf.

 Your basic meat loaf is so simple, anyone can do it.
 What makes a meat loaf truly special are the additions to kick it up a notch.
-The basic recipe:
+The basic recipe simply calls for:

 Many recipes for meat loaf advise not to bake it in a loaf pan, but rather on a baking sheet.
 This allows the extra grease and fat to exit the meat, instead of staying and making it greasy.
 That's also a good reason to coat the loaf with sauce, to help hold in the juices and keep it from drying out as it bakes.
 So, for a baking sheet, I unleashed "Stumpy," my Birmingham Stove and Range #14 cast iron skillet.
 I considered coating the bottom of the pan with shortening, but decided to use corn meal in order to absorb the grease from the loaf.

 The loaf was shaped into a ring, in order to allow the entire loaf to bake faster (which is why we have tube pans and bundt pans).
 Also, I wanted to tell some bad Lord of the Rings jokes when I took this meat loaf to work.

 Usually, a meat loaf is coated with ketchup; and there's nothing wrong with that.
 In this case, I felt like mixing a special mixture of sauce.
 In fact, this comes from my someday-it-will-be-famous recipe for Boston Baked Beans.
 This sauce is good enough to use as a barbeque sauce: